EngineerBetter/engineerbetter-hugo/content/blog/product-why.md

 We’ve spent some time discussing what a Product Thinking mindset is, as well as a bit on why in the [first article of this series](https://www.engineerbetter.com/blog/product-thinking/).
 Now, let’s discuss why it matters in greater detail.
 To answer this question, there are three key points worth highlighting.

-### “_Speed at the cost of productivity and efficiency is not progress. - Chisa Nwabara, EngineerBetter_"
+> ### “Speed at the cost of productivity and efficiency is not progress."
+Chisa Nwabara, EngineerBetter

 <img src="/img/blog/agile-mobile.png" class="fit image">